darktable-org/dtdocs/content/module-reference/utility-modules/shared/tagging.md

 - Shift+Tab does the same as the Tab key but navigates in the opposite direction.
 Pressing Shift+Tab from within the text entry field selects the first user tag in the _attached tags_ view (if any).

-- The Enter key can be used within the _attached tags_ view to attach the selected tag, keeping focus on the attached tag (similar to when a tag is attached using the mouse).
+- The Enter key can be used within the _tag dictionary_ view to attach the selected tag, keeping focus on the attached tag (similar to when a tag is attached using the mouse).

-- Pressing Shift+Enter from within the _attached tags_ view returns focus to the text entry field.
+- Pressing Shift+Enter from within the _tag dictionary_ view returns focus to the text entry field.

 - The Delete / BackSpace keys can be used within the _attached tags_ view to detach the selected tag.